Fake French Police page revealed

 The Trap:

 When you enter your card details on a fake ANTAI site, the attackers are simultaneously using that data on a real payment gateway for a high-value purchase.
-The OTP/3D-Secure code you enter to “pay your fine” is actually the final signature the hackers need to empty your bank account.
+The OTP/3D-Secure code you enter to “pay your fine” is actually the final signature the threat actors need to empty your bank account.

 How to Protect Yourself: